 - Sinks can be an infection source and toothbrushes and other toiletries are kept in private containers.
 Counter surfaces on sinks are kept clear.
 Participants are expected to adhere to these rules.

 - Additionally, private rooms with a private bathroom are available at most locations for those that would prefer those facilities, at an additional cost.

-GVI will also support you in reaching a COVID-19 testing centre 72 hours prior to departure to your home country.
-This includes transport and accommodation in the nearest centre up to your program completion date with GVI.
+If needed and in preparation for your return journey, GVI will also support you in reaching a COVID-19 testing centre 72 hours prior to departure to your home country.
+This includes handling all the logistics involved, organising transport and accommodation (if needed) and covering all the costs of getting you to the testing centre.

 Supply, use and enforcement of personal protection clothing

 - All participants and staff are required to use a cloth face cover, coverings or masks they are unable to maintain a minimum physical distance of 1.5m.

 - Access to a supply of personal protective clothing, such as cloth face covers, coverings or masks and gloves, is provided.
 The use of personal protective clothing is enforced where appropriate.
 There is also a supply that can be used as desired.

 - Cloth face covers, coverings or masks are washed every day as a minimum.
 Participants are expected to adhere to this rule.